Personalized Weight Loss Management through Wearable Devices and Artificial Intelligence: Experimental Framework

 \subsection{Results}

 Table \ref{tab:results_1} provides the results achieved considering different state-of-the-art feature selection techniques and classifiers.
 An additional table with detailed experimental results can be found in Table \ref{tab:results_2} in Appendix \ref{appendixA}, where additional ML algorithms are used to compare various classifiers and feature selectors, including Support Vector Machine (SVM), Multilayer Perceptron (MLP), and K-Nearest Neighbors (KNN).
 The metric used is the Area Under the Curve (AUC) for all models (\%).
 We highlight the best performance for each scenario and feature selection technique in \textbf{bold}.
 As can be seen in Table~\ref{tab:results_1}, the best results are achieved when we combine all sources of information (i.e., the combined datasets scenario) with results over 80\% AUC for the GB classifier and SFFS (84.44\% AUC) and Boruta Selection (82.96\% AUC) techniques.
+Even when no feature selection was applied (i.e., \textit{All Features} experiments), the ML models inherently prioritized certain features during training by assigning higher importance to those that contributed most to the prediction task.
+The most influential features for the optimal configuration are further analyzed in Sec. \ref{sec:best_conf}.

-To visually represent the performance of each scenario, Fig. \ref{fig:ROC} shows the Receiver Operating Characteristic (ROC) curves with the bests configurations involving various feature selectors and classifiers.
-The curves plot the True Positive Rate (TPR, Sensitivity) against the False Positive Rate (FPR, 100-Specificity) for multiple classification thresholds.
+To visually represent the performance of each scenario, Fig. \ref{fig:ROC} shows the receiver operating characteristic (ROC) curves with the bests configurations involving various feature selectors and classifiers.
+The curves plot the true positive rate (TPR, Sensitivity) against the false positive rate (FPR, 100-Specificity) for multiple classification thresholds.
 In the first figure (top), the ROC curve in the combined datasets scenario demonstrates again the best performance in general (84.44\% AUC), with a TPR that remains linear up to reaching 92\% for a 36\% FPR.
-Beyond this point, the curve increases slowly until reaching a TPR of around 98\% for a FPR of 60\%.
+Beyond this point, the curve increases slowly until reaching a TPR of around 98\% for an FPR of 60\%.
 Conversely, the ROC curve for DS9 (i.e., Emotional State) shows the lowest performance, characterized by instability from the beginning to the end.
 The second figure (middle) focuses on the GB models, comparing their performance across different feature selectors in the combined datasets scenario.
 The third figure (bottom) illustrates the models for the combined datasets scenario using the SFFS feature selector, where the LR achieves an AUC score of 65.88\%, and the RF model achieves an AUC score of 79.22\%.